joelpt/quickfort/source_code_readme.txt

-The QuickfortAHK folder contains the AutoHotKey portion of the Quickfort tool.
-Currently this is a standalone, fully functional Quickfort implementation.
+\quickfort
+    AutoHotKey-based frontend for Quickfort in Windows.
+Relies on qfconvert to do all the heavy lifting, just providing the tooltip "GUI", hotkeys, and key-sending functionality.

+\qfconvert
-The QuickfortPy folder contains a new Python based implementation of Quickfort's core building algorithm.
+    Python based implementation of Quickfort's core
+    building algorithm.
 In QuickfortPy, the building algorithm is optimized to minimize the number of keystrokes used to build a blueprint.

-In the near future Quickfort will rely on QuickfortPy for the 'heavy lifting' build algorithms and QuickfortAHK will continue to provide the frontend on Windows (and, with the arrival of IronAHK, Linux/Mac).
+\blueprints
+    Various blueprints packaged with Quickfort releases.